dilatosun/dilatosun/README.md

 - 👋 Hi, I’m @dilatosun
+- 👩🏻‍💻 I'm a freshman at Bilkent Uni!!!
+- I am interested in music, sports and learning new technologies

 <!---
 dilatosun/dilatosun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.